nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 The `Purpose` of `Request` is arbitrary.

-### 2.2.1 Purpose of SubscribeRequest, UnSubscribeRequest and Notification
+### 2.2.1 Purpose of SubscribeRequest, UnsubscribeRequest and Notification

-The `Purpose` of `SubscribeRequest`, `UnSubscribeRequest` and `Notification` is arbitrary, but clients and servers MUST implement the same `Purpose` for all three.
+The `Purpose` of `SubscribeRequest`, `UnsubscribeRequest` and `Notification` is arbitrary, but clients and servers MUST implement the same `Purpose` for all three.

 ### 2.2.3 Purpose of Response